The Best and Worst Eating Habits

-Starting your weight loss and lifestyle change with phentermine does not mean you will have to live on steamed vegetables and water!
+Starting your weight loss and lifestyle change does not mean you will have to live on steamed vegetables and water!

 However, it does mean that you need to retrain your brain to adapt to healthier ways of thinking and learn which habits you need to drop and which ones you need to start.